kaneAmiller/business-website/README.md

 If you use this project for your own purposes, you **must**:

 - Attribute KM Project Solutions.
-- Retain the **Creative Commons Attribution-ShareAlike 4.0 International** license in any adapted versions.
+- Retain the **Creative Commons Attribution-ShareAlike 4.0 International** license in any published adaptations.
 - Share any changes under the same license.